godyracks/corneliusventures.co.ke/README.md

-# CVK Ltd Project Management Dashboard & Web App
+# CVK Ltd Project Management Web App & Dashboard

-This project is a Vue.js application, a project management dashboard and a dynamic web app.
-It allows users to manage construction projects, upload project details, and images, which are stored in a MySQL database through an Express.js backend.
+This project is a Vue.js application, a dynamic web app and  a project management dashboard .
+It allows admins to manage construction projects, upload project details, and images, which are stored in a MySQL database through an Express.js backend.
+In the MySQL Workbench database, we store image paths & images are stored in uploads folder which is iniside the server folder.

 ## Table of Contents